TheSCREWEDSoftware/AzerothCore-Additions/README.md

 ---

+## BATCH_realmlist_wtf_changer

+Allows you to change your realmlist.wtf via CMD / CLI this dynamically updates the option values based on the "Define option" part.
+You also can run the exe after pressing ENTER if you remove the comments `::` in Optional, for `for` `cd` and `start`.
+It sets the realmlist than runs the game.

+> [!NOTE]
+> This is a batch file, meant to be used on windows.

 ## CMAKE_source_build_path

 Allows you to run (with a defined source and path) via CLI or GUI without having to change the Source or Build manually everytime, useful for people that use more than 1 core and build (being AC or any other core).